Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

    3. Tables (select privs)
    4. Streams (ownership privs)
    5. Stages (usage)
+      1. Cannot clone internal named stages individually, only as part of larger container object (in this case you need to enable directory table, refresh directory table, and include internal stages option in clone schema/database statement)
    6. File Formats (usage)
    7. Sequences (usage)
    8. Tasks (ownership privs)
    9. Pipes (reference external stage only, ownership privs)
 2. Zero copy cloning
     1. Metadata stored only referencing existing micro partitions
 3. Does not retain privileges of the source object with exception of tables